jmcgowanart/jmcgowanart/README.md

 It is comprised of an index.html, contact.html, as well as css, js and img folders.
 It is made using Bootstrap and the relevant Bootsrap files resides in the css and js folders of the project.

 ---
-## Things to note...
+## Important things to note...

 ### formspree
-The contact page needed to be set up in a static way to take advantage of githubs free hosting service (i.e. cannot use PHP).
+The contact page needed to be set up in a static way to take advantage of githubs free hosting service (i.e. cannot use PHP or server side programming).
 The solution is formspree.io which allows you to send data to their URL, which then gets routed to an email address of your choice... no PHP, Javascript or sign-up required!

 You simply connect it to your form like so...